 Perinatal survival rates (birth-15 Jun) ranged from 0.81-1.0 and 0.89-1.0, respectively, for calves from the eastern and western calving areas (Fig. 3).
-Survival of calves during summer (16 Jun-6 Sep) ranged from 0.83-1.0 and from 0.77-0.97 for calves from the eastern and western areas, respectively (Fig. 4).
-Winter survival rates (7 Sep-31 May) ranged from 0.57-0.95 for eastern calves and 0.46-0.90 for western calves (Fig. 5).
-Annual postcalving survival rates (16 Jun-31 May) ranged from 0.49-0.82 (eastern calves) and from 0.38-0.87 (western calves) (Fig. 6).
-Survival rates did not differ significantly (P > 0.21) between calving areas except for the June-September 2004 interval (eastern: 0.97, western: 0.77; P = 0.004).
+Survival of calves during summer (16 June-6 September) ranged from 0.83-0.97 for eastern calves and from 0.77-0.97 for western calves (Fig. 4).
+Winter survival rates (7 September-31 May) ranged from 0.64-0.95 for eastern calves, and 0.46-0.90 for western calves (Fig. 5).
+Annual postcalving survival rates (16 June-31 May) ranged from 0.53-0.82 for eastern calves and from 0.38-0.87 for western calves (Fig. 6).
+Survival rates did not differ significantly (P > 0.21) between calving areas except for the June-September 2004 interval (eastern: 0.97, western: 0.77; z = 2.45; P = 0.004).

-Body mass, metatarsus lengths, and growth of female calves captured during June and September 2001-2006 and March 2002-2007 are summarized in Tables 1-4.
-We excluded June data for 11 calves (10 females during 2002; 1 male during 2003) that were judged to be >2 days old when captured, based on the absence of an umbilicus, appearance of hooves, and mobility.
+Body mass, metatarsus lengths, and growth of female calves captured during June and September 2001-2005 and March 2002-2006 are summarized in Tables 1-4.
+We excluded June data for 11 calves (10 females during 2002; 1 male during 2003) that were judged to be > 2 days old when captured, based on the absence of an umbilicus, appearance of hooves, and mobility.
 These calves were included in analyses of data for September and March.
-There was no difference between sexes in mean mass (ANOVA, P = 0.14) or metatarsus length (P = 0.37) at birth, but males exceeded females in both measurements during September and March (all P < 0.01).
+There was no difference between sexes in mass or metatarsus length in June (ANOVA, P = 0.29), but males weighed more and had longer metatarsi than females in September and March ($P \le 0.01$).
 Because of these differences, and because annual samples of males were too small for other meaningful tests, we included only female calves in the remaining comparisons.

-For females, body mass during June, September, and March, and metatarsus length during June and September were all greater for calves from the eastern area (all P < 0.05) (Tables 5 and 6).
+For females, body mass during June, September, and March, and metatarsus lengths during June and September were greater for calves from the eastern area ($P \le 0.05$; Tables 5 and 6).

 In both areas, calves that were heavier at birth gained more mass during summer (ANOVA, P < 0.0001; Fig. 7A).
 However, summer gain in body mass as a proportion of birth mass showed the opposite trend: calves that were lighter at birth gained proportionally more mass compared to heavier calves (P < 0.0001; Fig. 7B).
 Both absolute and proportional increases in metatarsus length during summer were greater for calves that were smaller at birth (P < 0.0001; Fig. 8).
 Absolute and proportional changes in both mass and metatarsus length between September and March were negatively related to September values of those measures (P < 0.001; Figs. 9 and 10).
 Seasonal changes in size and mass were similar between calving areas, except for metatarsus length during September-March.
-During this period, there was a significant interaction between initial size and birth area (P = 0.005), indicating that smaller calves from the western area grew more and larger calves less in comparison to similar-sized calves from the eastern area (Table 6; Fig. 10).
+During this period, smaller calves from the western area grew more and larger calves less in comparison to similar-sized calves from the eastern area (Table 6; Fig. 10).